 Calling all snowsport film lovers.
-We've put together an awesome list of our favourite ski and snowboard films and edits with a focus on diversity in snowsport to get you stoked for this winter!
+We've put together an awesome list of our favourite ski and snowboard films and edits promoting diversity in snowsport to get you stoked for this winter!

 Many avid skier/snowboarder/snowsport enthusiasts will agree that one of the best ways to spend your morning coffee or evening wind-down is by watching an edit or film to amp you up for the upcoming snow season.
-There are so many awesome films out there that share the beauty and gnar of the winter sports we all love; often though, what we end up watching are movies and edits from the same lens and the same perspective.
+There are so many awesome ski and snowboard films out there that share the beauty and gnar of the winter sports we all love; often though, what we end up watching are movies and edits from the same lens and the same perspective.
 This perspective means the main themes of the films are usually: stoke and excellent quality snow.
 And don’t get us wrong - we love stoke and snow too.
 However, nowadays as the people behind the lens diversify, so does the perspective of snowsport movies.
-Film makers are starting to share alternative, less understood stories of the mountain; stories of overcoming fear, stories of adversity, and stories of creating more space within snowsport.
+Snowsport film makers are starting to share alternative, less understood stories of the mountain; stories of overcoming fear, stories of adversity, and stories that create more representation in snowsport.
 And we think this is awesome.
-So, without further adieu, we are stoked to share some of our favorite films and edits about uplifting and empowering the “unlikely,” and “underrepresented,” riders on the mountain to get you ready for the upcoming season.
+So, without further adieu, we are stoked to share some of our favorite ski films and edits about uplifting and empowering the “unlikely,” and “underrepresented,” riders on the mountain to get you ready for the upcoming season.

 In no particular order…